cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/code-snippets.md

 * Hidden keywords
 * Making a header larger while preserving hierarchy
 * Centering an image
-* Adding a caption to an image - COMING SOON
+* Adding a caption to an image
 * Aligning an image to the right or left of text
-* Adding a caption to an image aligned right or left - COMING SOON
+* Adding a caption to an image aligned right or left
 * Titles in links

 ## Hidden question & answer